Neuroprosthetics-Lab/brain-to-voice-2025/dependencies/README.md

-Install LPCNet vocoder in this folder.
+Install the LPCNet vocoder in this folder.